Arak (drink): History

+Gregory M. Wortabet's 1856 book Syria and the Syrians contained remarks about arak:

+[A]rak, a kind of spirit, also manufactured in this country, and which the natives use in visits of ceremony and on festivals; on those occasions it is handed round in small finjans or wine cups.
+Both are extracted from the juice of the grape.
+In the manufacture of arak, anise-seed is used.
+Considering this is a grape-growing country, the reader will be astonished to learn that little wine is comparatively made in it, and of that little, not much is used by the natives, for here let me tell the reader that the Syrians are by no means partial to liquors of any kind.

+The 1936 book Arbeit und Sitte in Palaestina ("Work and Customs in Palestine") by German orientalist Gustaf Dalman described a preparation method for arak that uses grapes and anise seeds which he learned in the Galilee region.

 Production and consumption

 Arak is a traditional alcoholic beverage of the Levant and Eastern Mediterranean.
 It is distilled and consumed across a wide area in the Middle East, including in Lebanon, Syria, Jordan, Egypt, Iraq, Palestine and Israel.
+Sudan, Iran, Morocco, and Greece are also generally recognized as major producers and exporters of Arak.

 Arak is a stronger flavored liquor and is usually mixed in proportions of approximately one part arak to two parts water in a traditional Eastern Mediterranean water vessel called an ibrik (Arabic: إبريق ibrīq), from Middle Persian or Parthian *ābrēz.
 The mixture is then poured into ice-filled cups, usually small, but can also be consumed in regular sized cups.
 This dilution causes the clear liquor to turn a translucent milky-white color; this is because anethole, the essential oil of anise, is soluble in alcohol but not in water.
 This results in an emulsion whose fine droplets scatter the light and turn the liquid translucent, a phenomenon known as the ouzo effect.

 Arak is often served with meze, which may include dozens of small traditional dishes, as well as with grilled meat.
 It is also commonly served as an apéritif.